Skip to main content

 Making Your First Request

-The simplest way to get started is with a basic GraphQL query:
+The simplest way to get started is with a basic JSON-RPC request:

 -H "Content-Type: application/json" \